Course Catalog: Music Courses

 Rehearsal and performance of standard symphonic orchestra repertoire.
 Enrollment is by audition.
 (One credit optional, may be repeated for a maximum of four credits).

 MUS 220/THE 220

-Examines African-American music over 200 years, with emphasis on the impact of African rhythm and instrumentation on African- American music.
+Examines the music of black Americans over 200 years, with emphasis on the impact of African rhythm and instrumentation on African-American music.
 Genres include jazz, spirituals, ragtime, big bands, bebop and rap music.
-Places music in context of social, historical, cultural, and political realities of African- American life.
+Places music in context of social, historical, cultural, and political realities of African-American life.
 General Education: Perspectives on Diversity and Creativity and the Arts or Historical Perspectives.
 Intermediate.

 Focuses on developing proper alignment, refining style, enhancing phrasing and developing strength.
-Studies jazz's influential people and its history, including African- American influences, Jack Cole, Alvin Ailey, Jerome Robbins, Bob Fosse, Hollywood, and Broadway.
+Studies jazz’s influential people and its history, including African-American influences, Jack Cole, Alvin Ailey, Jerome Robbins, Bob Fosse, Hollywood, and Broad-way.
 General Education: Creativity and the Arts.
 For the intermediate dancer.
-Intermediate.